approach0/docs/content/en/build.md

 ```

 ### 4. Configure dependency path
-Our project uses `dep-*.mk` files to configure most C/C++ dependency paths (or CFLAGS and LDFLAGS).
+Our project uses `dep-*.mk` files to configure most C/C++ dependency paths (such as CFLAGS and LDFLAGS).
 If you have installed above dependency libraries in your system environment, you can leave these `dep-*.mk` files untouched.
 Otherwise if you compile and build dependencies locally, please modify `dep-*.mk` files to point to your locally built library locations.

 Before building, you need to invoke `./configure` to locate all external dependencies:
 ```